The Arsenio Hall Show: Recurring features and gags

-Cultural influence
+Cultural influence, increasing viewership and profits

 The Arsenio Hall Show, which premiered on 135 stations nationwide, was aimed primarily at, although not limited to, the younger urban audience.
 Eddie Murphy (a personal friend of Hall's), George Lopez and other performers were often featured, such as semi-regular guests including Andrew Dice Clay and Paula Abdul.
 The show quickly appealed to young people of all races and began to attract a wide variety of guests not common on other talk shows.
 It became the show for entertainers to go to in order to reach the "MTV Generation".
 The show was commonly dubbed a "Night Thing" and reflected a party or nightclub theme.

 Hall's friend M.C.
 Hammer was also a frequent interview and musical guest.
 Additionally, Hall interviewed "Jason Voorhees", the main character from the popular Friday the 13th series of films around the time of the release of Friday the 13th Part VIII: Jason Takes Manhattan.
 Muppets creator Jim Henson also appeared on the show 12 days before his death in May 1990, marking one of Henson's last public appearances.
 Hall often featured World Wrestling Federation wrestlers, like Hulk Hogan (who first denied using steroids on the program), "Ravishing" Rick Rude (who made a special set of tights with Hall's face on the back) with Bobby Heenan, Randy Savage, Roddy Piper, Bad News Brown, the Big Bossman, and Akeem with Slick and The Ultimate Warrior.

 Hall was also well known for his long fingers, which he would often use to point at the audience.
 Michael Wolff led the house band, which Hall called "Posse".

+With the steadily increasing viewership of The Arsenio Hall Show throughout the 1990-91 television season, the show had reportedly begun making about US$1.2 million in profits per week for its syndicator Paramount—adding up to US$62.4 million for the year, more money than the company made from its most popular prime-time TV series at the time, Cheers, and more than most of its movies generated.